kevin91liu/minesweeper-reactjs/README.md

-To run, navigate to the project directory, and run `yarn start`.
+To run, clone this repo to your local machine, navigate to the project directory, and run `yarn start` (assuming you have all necessary dependencies installed).
 Then go to `localhost:3000` in your browser.

 ### Cheat mode